 5% of (purchase price + customs duty + excise duty)

-So on an $8.00 bottle of wine, you will pay an additional $9.70 at the border - so your wine ends up costing you $17.70.
-Only 89 cents of that goes to the federal government.
+Generally, the border fees will exceed the amount that you paid for the wine at retail.
+So, for example, on an $8.00 bottle of wine, you will pay almost an additional $10 at the border.
+Only 91 cents of that goes to the federal government.
 The rest are provincial fees, mostly Liquor Board markups and fees.

 However, you should note that because the LDB markup/fee caps out a maximum of $12.75 per bottle, and depending upon the price of the bottle, the personal import of more expensive wine may be economic.
 It is important to have receipts for all wine that is imported in the manner set out above - particularly if you are picking up wine that you have ordered online.